Ice cream is for many of us a sweet treat saved for special occasions, hot summer days, or curling up on the couch with a good book or TV show.

 Review score: 3.5 stars

-This is another high-fat ice cream and the consistency is thereafter.
+This is another high-fat ice cream.
 It never really becomes creamy but the taste is good and I really enjoyed the generous chunks of cookie dough and chocolate flakes.

 Net carbs: 3 g